Honoring the Fire and Rescue Service - Colorado, Wyoming and Beyond - On Web Since 2011

 Photo: Michael Rieger/FEMA

 Four Mile Fire District apparatus mopping up at the Old Stage Fire near Boulder, Colorado, on Jan.
 8, 2009.
-The International WorkStar tanker was acquired
+The International WorkStar tanker was acquired through a FEMA grant.

 On Aug.
 21, 1965, fire struck the A. J. Anderson Lumber Co. yard in Fort Collins, causing extensive damage.
 The Fort Collins Fire Department sent four rigs, including its snorkel.
 Mutual aid responded from LaPorte.
 LeRoy Beers, acting fire chief, was in command.